 Drum Designer is programmed in a way to emulate individual artists performing the progression.
 It comes with a very large collection of 5,700+ samples, 2,000+ meticulously created drum presets, 316 kits, and more.

 Working with the included presets, the available parameter to shape the sounds and the perfect sequencer I can report that UVI created the ultimate drum designing tool.

 UVI Drum Designer offers a family of extensive sound-shaping tools.
 The four instruments kick, snare, clap, and cymbal form the foundation that can later be combined into complete drum kits.

-There are editors for each segment and a global editor as well as an effects page that includes the very much needed Transient Designer, and as well Soft Clip, Stereo Width, EQ and Convolver modules.
+There are editors for each segment and a global editor as well as an effects page that includes the very much needed Transient Designer, and as well Soft Clip, Stereo Width, EQ, and Convolver modules.

 User interface & Usability

 UVI is a great designer when it comes to their Interface for the recent virtual instrument libraries.
-Drum Designer is in line with the simple and easy to use UI design.
+Drum Designer is in line with the simple and easy-to-use UI design.

-In the UI you manage Time, Gain, Pan, Pitch and sends for each engine, and finalize the sound with bus effects including a Compressor, EQ, Delay, and Reverb.
+In the UI you manage Time, Gain, Pan, Pitch, and sends for each engine, and finalize the sound with bus effects including a Compressor, EQ, Delay, and Reverb.